 Personal Capital and Mint are two of the most popular apps for aggregating all your financial information into one place.
 Both apps are free to download and use, and Personal Capital also has a premium paid service available to help manage your investments for you.

 Both do an excellent job at consolidating your financial information into one place.
 However, each one uses a different approach.

 In this article I’ll review Mint vs. Personal Capital.
-I’ll show you the features of each one, how they differ, and which app is better depending on your financial goals.
+I’ll show you the features of each one, how they differ, and which app is better for managing your finances depending on your financial goals.

 All Your Financial Information in One Place

 If you’re like me, you have bank accounts, investments, mortgages, and other financial information scattered all over the web.
-If I want to get a complete picture of my finances I would have to go to as many as 10 different websites to get all that info.
+If I want to get a complete picture of my finances and invsestments, I would have to go to as many as 10 different websites to get all that info.

 But with apps like Personal Capital and Mint, you can easily manage your entire financial life in one place!